 Methods for Cooling Food

-Cooling time and the method used depends on the food.
-Thicker foods and larger amounts will take longer to cool than smaller amounts.
+Cooling time and the method used depends on the type of food.
+Thicker foods and larger amounts of food will take longer to cool than smaller amounts of food.
 Also, certain ways of cooling may work better with liquid or solid foods.
 You can cool food by using one or more of the following methods:

 - Portion food into smaller amounts and refrigerate.

 - Cut big pieces of meat into smaller pieces.